 The Glanville Family

 In support of the men and women who have served or are active duty, the Pit Barrel® Cooker Co. offers optional US Military, Police or Fire placards in place of the standard PBC logo plate.
-In return, the PBC Co. donates a portion of the proceeds from each to the Operation BBQ Relief, C.O.P.S. and National Fallen Firefighters Foundation respectively.
+In return, the PBC Co. donates a portion of the proceeds from each to C.O.P.S.

 TRADE IS A BATTLEFIELD from Global Trade Magazine